Kol Koleinu

 Kol Koleinu: All Our Voices (pronounced like “coal coal-ay-nu”)

-This program envisions a community where all voices are heard and taken seriously, and where teens of all genders work together or side by side to make change in our lives and in the world.
+This program envisions a community where all voices are heard and taken seriously, and where teens work together or side by side to make change in our lives and in the world.

 Teens from all streams of Judaism are welcome and encouraged to participate.